EU Wants To Require Platforms To Filter Uploaded Content (Including Code) - Slashdot

 The more EU bureaucrats enforce censorship, the more people in the EU will use US products and services.

-The more the EU embraces censorship (Score:2)
+The more the EU embraces censorship (Score:2, Interesting)

 How did all that censorship work out for the Warsaw Pact nations?